Inflection point

 Plot of y = x^{3} with an inflection point at (0,0), which is also a stationary point.

 In differential calculus and differential geometry, an inflection point, point of inflection, flex, or inflection (rarely inflexion) is a point on a smooth plane curve at which the curvature changes sign.
 In particular, in the case of the graph of a function, it is a point where the function changes from being concave (concave downward) to convex (concave upward), or vice versa.

-For the graph of a function f of differentiability class C^{2} (its first derivative f, and its second derivative f, exist and are continuous), the condition f = 0 can also be used to find an inflection point since a point of f = 0 must be passed to change f from a positive value (concave upward) to a negative value (concave downward) or vice versa as f is continuous; an inflection point of the curve is where f = 0 and changes its sign at the point (from positive to negative or from negative to positive).
+For the graph of a function f of differentiability class C^{2} (its first derivative f, and its second derivative f, exist and are continuous), the condition f = 0 can also be used to find an inflection point since a point of f = 0 must be passed to change f from a positive value (convex) to a negative value (concave) or vice versa as f is continuous; an inflection point of the curve is where f = 0 and changes its sign at the point (from positive to negative or from negative to positive).
 A point where the second derivative vanishes but does not change its sign is sometimes called a point of undulation or undulation point.

 In algebraic geometry an inflection point is defined slightly more generally, as a regular point where the tangent meets the curve to order at least 3, and an undulation point or hyperflex is defined as a point where the tangent meets the curve to order at least 4.